Top 10 Worst Beat Pickers in Hip-Hop

 He has a couple of beats that are pretty good, most notably the ones for Drought Season, Fake Energy, and I Wish.
 His other beats, especially on his debut album Revenge Of The Clones, are just forgettable, bland, and poorly mixed sometimes.

-Lupe Fiasco Wasalu Muhammad Jaco (born February 16, 1982), better known by his stage name Lupe Fiasco, is an American rapper, record producer, and entrepreneur.
-He rose to fame in 2006 following the success of his debut album, Lupe Fiasco's Food & Liquor.
-He also performs as the frontman of rock band Japanese Cartoon... read more
+Wasalu Muhammad Jaco, born February 16, 1982, is better known by his stage name Lupe Fiasco.
+He is an American rapper, record producer, and entrepreneur who rose to fame in 2006 with the release of his debut album Lupe Fiasco's Food & Liquor.... read more

-K-Rino Eric Kaiser (born 9 September 1970), better known by his stage name K-Rino, is an American rapper and record producer from Houston, Texas.
-He is a pioneer of the Southern hip hop scene, and has been rapping since 1983.
-K-Rino's first release was the single "rocking It" with his group Real Chill in 1986,... read more
+Eric Kaiser, born on September 9, 1970, is better known by his stage name K-Rino.
+He is an American rapper and record producer from Houston, Texas.
+K-Rino is considered a pioneer of the Southern hip hop scene and has been active since 1983.... read more

 He has a few decent and hard beats, but mostly his production is just horrendous and pretty much insulting to the ear.